Sitheau/capstone-test/README.txt

     inside this zip is a mechvX.X.X.exe that has the file name match the version number of the tag

-ignore testprog.c and the workflows section
+ignore testprog.c and the workflows section the releases tab is meant to simulate mech releases, code for the installer is not included in the releases